top of page

 • Women who work for a social cause (Some of them hail from wealthy families, working to further the CSR cause of their husband’s or father’s business)

-• Women with a drive, who have embraced challenging careers, needing a lot of mobility and flexibility (like journalism, filmmaking etc).
+• Women with drive who have embraced challenging careers that require mobility and flexibility (e.g., journalism, filmmaking).

 • The social or political activists (feminism is just one part of it)

-• The large majority of working women from junior to mid-level positions, who do not have the resources (influence, opportunities or support) to reach the higher brackets.
-They have either not been conditioned, or have forgotten to aim high.
+• Most working women from junior to mid-level positions do not have the resources (influence, opportunities or support) to reach the higher brackets.
+They have either not been conditioned or have forgotten to aim high.

 • Women on a break, wanting to return to the workforce